damontecres/StashAppAndroidTV/README.md

 1. Enter the full URL of your Stash server (e.g. `http://192.168.1.122:9999`)
     - Don't use `localhost`; use the IP address or domain of your Stash server
     - If you have configured HTTPS/SSL/TLS, make sure to use `https://` instead of `http://`
-1. If you have enabled authentication on your Stash server, to enter the API Key
+1. If you have enabled authentication on your Stash server, enter the API Key
     1. Use your phone to browse to your Stash server and copy the API Key from the Settings->Security page (e.g. http://192.168.1.122:9999/settings?tab=security)
     1. Use your phone's [virtual remote control](https://support.google.com/chromecast/answer/11221499) to paste the API Key into the TV app
 1. If you have trouble submitting the URL or API Key using the virtual remote control, [see some tips here](https://github.com/damontecres/StashAppAndroidTV/wiki/Tips-&-Tricks#i-cant-submit-the-server-url-when-using-a-remote-phone-app)